mattmaniak/fiflo/README.md

 ```

 ### Debugging
-Link the AddressSanitizer and add support fot the gcov.
-Causes slowdown and huge
+Link the AddressSanitizer and add support for the gcov (code coverage checker).
-memory usage.
+Causes slowdown and huge memory usage.
 ```
 make debug
 ```